Skip to article frontmatterSkip to article content

 The plots below illustrate these two ideas: one shows how different sampling rates capture a continuous waveform, and the other shows how different bit depths quantise sampled values.

 The sampling rate is the number of samples per second taken from a continuous signal to create a discrete signal.
-According to the Nyquist–Shannon sampling theorem, the sampling rate must be at least twice the highest frequency present in the signal to reconstruct it accurately.
+According to the Nyquist–Shannon sampling theorem Shannon, 1949, the sampling rate must be at least twice the highest frequency present in the signal to reconstruct it accurately.
 This minimum limit is known as the Nyquist frequency.

 The CD standard uses 44,100 Hz, which can represent frequencies up to 22,050 Hz.
 Professional recording often uses 48 kHz, 96 kHz, or higher.
-Higher sampling rates can reduce aliasing and leave more headroom for some processing tasks, but they also increase file size and CPU load.
+Higher sampling rates can reduce aliasing, where frequencies too high to be represented reappear as false lower tones (demonstrated below), and leave more headroom for some processing tasks, but they also increase file size and CPU load.

 The audio bit depth is the amount of data used to represent each individual sample in a digital audio signal.
-Bit depth determines the precision of the stored amplitude values.
-Higher bit depths allow more accurate representation of the original sound, resulting in lower quantisation noise and a greater dynamic range.
+Bit depth sets the precision of the stored amplitude values.
+Higher bit depths represent the original sound more accurately, giving lower quantisation noise and a greater dynamic range.

-A digital audio interface (often simply called an audio interface) is the device that connects microphones, instruments, and other audio sources to a computer for recording, and routes the computer’s audio output to loudspeakers or headphones for playback.
+A digital audio interface (often simply called an audio interface) connects microphones, instruments, and other audio sources to a computer for recording, and routes the computer’s audio output to loudspeakers or headphones for playback.

 The audio interface contains: